Cosmetic Gum Treatment in Tamarac

 Skilled, minimally invasive treatment

-Dr. Levine and Dr. Porras are highly skilled in cosmetic gum procedures.
-They make treatment minimally invasive by using a dental laser whenever possible.
+Dr. Levine is highly skilled in cosmetic gum procedures.
+He makes treatment minimally invasive by using a dental laser whenever possible.
 Laser incisions are more precise and heal faster than incisions made with conventional surgical instruments.

 Correcting a Gummy Smile